-The following table summarizes unaudited pro forma results of operation for the years ended December 31, 2017 and 2018 assuming that the acquisition occurred as of January 1, 2017.
+Assuming the acquisition occurred as of January 1, 2017, the pro forma net revenue was RMB8,331 and RMB10,124 for the years ended December 2017 and 2018 respectively, the pro forma net income was RMB1,214 and RMB701 for the years ended December 2017 and 2018 respectively.
 The pro forma results have been prepared for comparative purpose only based on management's best estimate and do not purport to be indicative of the results of operations which actually would have resulted had the acquisition occurred as of January 1, 2017.